WDI-SEA/notes/02-js-jquery/jquery-intro/02dom-manipulation.md

 var paragraphs = $('p'); // Returns a jQuery object containing all <p> tags on your web page.
 ```

+Here is a demonstration of all the different types of jQuery selectors: https://www.w3schools.com/Jquery/trysel.asp

 #### Selecting a DOM element and changing it's content

 In this HTML: